Product Support

 HDMI-CEC

-- Sleep and wake quickly when you change HDMI input.
-If you switch your TV to a different HDMI input, Aero goes to sleep.
-Switch back to Aero’s input and it wakes again.
+• Quick sleep and wake: if you change your TV to a different HDMI input, the Aero goes to sleep.
+Switch back and it wakes up instantly

 You can turn HDMI-CEC on or off here: Settings → Inputs → HDMI-CEC

-You can control the volume on your TV, soundbar or AV receiver with the Aero remote by turning on the optional CEC Volume Control setting, added in software update 19.1021.153.
-Compatibility varies between devices.
-See our below for more information.
+You can also have the Aero remote control the volume on your TV, soundbar or AV receiver with the optional CEC Volume Control setting, added in software update 19.1021.153 – see HDMI-CEC Volume Control on Aero.

 HDMI-CEC Volume Control on Aero